Did You Receive a Traffic Citation in Jefferson, Lansing, or Elsewhere in Ashe County?

 Traffic Attorney Carl Hearn received his B.A. from Lenoir-Rhyne College and his J.D. from DePaul University College of Law.
-More than familiar with Ashe County and the greater Jefferson area, Attorney Hearn has gained an enormous amount of experience working to meet his clients’ goals and has earned a reputation for his extensive legal knowledge.
-Attorney Hearn can help you navigate this system, explaining when a voluntary dismissal, improper equipment, speed reduction, or Prayer for Judgment Continued are best used to give you an optimal outcome.
 He utilizes his knowledge of the complex and diverse traffic laws and DMV regulations to seek to achieve the best possible result for clients.
 His primary goal with most citations is to prevent an impact on either your insurance premiums or your driver’s license through working to reduce or even dismiss citations.
 So why waste your own time when Attorney Hearn can take care of it for you?*

-First things first, do not simply pay the traffic ticket.
+First things first, do not pay any speeding or traffic ticket without first consulting a traffic attorney.
 Paying for your ticket is essentially admitting guilt to the offense.
 While it may appear as a quick and easy fix, this process often results in points added to both your license and insurance.

 When doing a cost-benefit analysis on whether or not to hire Attorney Hearn and his iTicket.law team, the advantages are clear.
 For example, if you choose to to hire Attorney Hearn, in most instances you would not have to appear in court*, saving you the hassle of having to take off work, hire a babysitter, or even drive hours from where you live to appear at the Ashe County courthouse.
 If you decide to pay off your own ticket, without seeking legal advice by seasoned attorney, you will be admitting guilt to the citation charged by the officer.
 Additionally, the negative impacts on insurance premiums and driver’s license points can be significant for seemingly small traffic infractions.
 For instance, admitting to speeding just 10mph over the limit in a 55mph zone could result in 3 points on your license and an increase in your insurance premiums of 45% for three years.
 For just 99$ for the average speeding ticket, Attorney Carl Hearn and his team can relieve you of the stress and burdens of handling a traffic citation.*